JoseMMorales/Scrolling.Project/README.md

 ### **Getting Started**

-This instructtions will get you a copy of the project up on your local machine.
+This instructions will get you a copy of the project up on your local machine.

 ### Installing